BayashiPascal/RunRecorder/README.md

 ## License

+RunRecorder, a C library and a Web API to save results from experiments in a sqlite database.
-TryCatchC, a C implementation of the try/catch mechanism in C Copyright (C) 2021  Pascal Baillehache
+Copyright (C) 2021  Pascal Baillehache

 This program is free software: you can redistribute it and/or modify